Write all of the introduction content here. Only use NON

 Requirements

-Students with a bachelor’s degree in a related discipline (e.g., pharmacy, chemical engineering) will be considered so long as they have completed comparable coursework.
-Students with backgrounds in biology-oriented backgrounds who would like to work with our faculty but do not meet these course requirements are encouraged to consider Miami’s Cell, Molecular, and Structural Biology (CMSB) program.
+- Students with biology-oriented backgrounds who would like to work with our faculty but do not meet these course requirements are encouraged to consider Miami’s Cell, Molecular, and Structural Biology (CMSB) program.
 Many of our biochemistry-oriented faculty supervise students in this program.

 Admission and Funding